 Hydrate Your Brisket

-Hydrate your brisket to keep from drying out while cooking.
-Fill a meat hypodermic with beef broth and inject it into several places around the brisket.
+Hydrate your brisket to keep it from drying out while cooking.
+Fill a meat injector with beef broth and inject it into several places around the brisket.
 About one ounce of broth per pound should do the trick.
-The sodium-filled beef broth is a multitasker.
-It keeps the meat hydrated during the long cooking process while it enhances its flavor.
+The sodium-filled beef broth is a multi-tasker; It keeps the meat hydrated during the long cooking process while it enhances its flavor.

 What is the Rub?

 The rub also brings out the meat’s natural flavors.
-Generously sprinkle the rub on the brisket’s exposed pieces.
-Then, massage it in.
+There is an art to applying a dry rub, which we covered in depth.
+In short, apply the rub then massage it in.
 When done, cover with parchment paper, butcher paper, or plastic wrap and refrigerate for at least a day before cooking.

-A simple rub of salt and pepper works best, but this doesn’t mean you can’t use additional seasonings.
-Nevertheless, multi-ingredient rubs can mask the meat’s natural flavors.
-It might be best to enjoy the first portion au natural before you start experimenting.
+A simple rub of salt and pepper is classic, but this doesn’t mean you can’t use additional seasonings.
+Bad multi-ingredient rubs can mask the meat’s natural flavors, so we suggest only using the best BBQ Rubs on the market.

 How Should I Cook my Brisket?